magento/devdocs/README.md

    This command:
    * Runs `bundle install` to update your environment with recent changes in _Gemfile.lock_.
    * Removes `_site` with previously generated preview files.
-   * Generates new preview, and opens the preview on your default browsers when finished.
+   * Generates new preview, and opens the landing page on your default browsers when finished.

 If you don't have __config.local.yml_ in the root of your _devdocs_ directory, you'll get documentation for all the versions generated.